-First stop Balkan: Pure Bosnia & Herzegovina
+First Balkan stop: Pure Bosnia & Herzegovina

-I visited the cities Tuzla, Sarajevo and Mostar.
+I visited the cities Tuzla, Sarajevo, and Mostar.
 All three different destinations: unknown Tuzla is the city of the salt lakes, in capital city Sarajevo you will see a multicultural mix of people and raw Mostar has the iconic Stari Most (Old Bridge).
 This last city is also a great base for day trips to the Kravica waterfalls, the cliff monastery Blagaj Tekija and the medieval town of Pocitelj.

 How to travel around Bosnia and Herzegovina by bus?